 In his book, Great American City, sociologist Robert Sampson argues that, while the effects of macro factors like poverty and political neglect on individual lives are well-documented, other local mechanisms matter too.
 It’s important, then, to think about the constitution of neighborhoods.

 Along these lines, he argues, even if a community is economically- and socially-marginalized, an existing neighborhood organizations can make a big difference.
 He takes natural disasters as a case study.
 A neighborhood organization can spread the news of an impending disaster, establish leadership, and organize assistance before, during, and after a crisis.
-In this way, Sampson brings together micro, meso, and macro forces shaping the impact of disaster.Lisa Wade is a professor at Occidental College.
+In this way, Sampson brings together micro, meso, and macro forces shaping the impact of disaster.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.